SamLopBru/FinalDegreeProject/README.md

 The model was trained using Google Colab Pro with a TPU v2–8.
 The results indicate some degree of overfitting.
 Despite the results, the proposed Slice-Level Attention Module could serve as a foundation for future improvements, such as using more advanced attention mechanisms or training on higher-performance hardware, which would allow to reject the overfitting hypothesis and continue building a more solid foundation from this proposal.

 Also it has been developed a way to generate synthetic mammograms (SM) from a normalized sigmoid function to weight each slice, which will be combined with a maximum intensity projection (MIP) to generate it.
 Subsequently, the range of intensities will be modified with different window values and window levels.
 This can be found in extraFunctions/SMgenerator.py.
-The next figura shows an example of a SM.
+The next figure shows an example of a SM, that have room for improvement in terms of resolution.

 ![SM](https://github.com/user-attachments/assets/a5c65127-196d-4dbe-b789-ac41de50a60e)